Hungry & Happy? - Part One In A Series On Gratitude

 Two packets of relish.
 That was dinner for about a week.
-A fallen crab apple from the grounds of the business next door, if I woke early enough to search through the grass before the owner arrived, would serve as breakfast some days.
+A fallen crab apple from the grounds of the business next door, if I woke early enough to search through the grass before the groundskeepers arrived (to throw them away), would serve as breakfast some days.
 At this point though, I hadn't eaten as much as a crumb in well over 24 hours.
 I didn't have a dime to my name; literally no money.

 Someone sent me a plane ticket to fly back to Reno, Nevada, where my old job was waiting for me.
 I don't even remember how I got to the airport, but there was no way I was going to miss my flight.
 I was hours early.
 What do most people do while waiting in the airport (besides being on cell phones, which I didn't have at the time)?
 Eat.
 So many restaurants...
 SO MANY RESTAURANTS...
 My hunger pangs rang so loudly it's very possible those near me heard the growls even among the hustle and bustle sounds of the people in transit.

 I was so hungry it truly began to physically hurt.
 I felt dizzy, and I wasn't even standing.
 I thought I had become accustomed enough to hunger to handle it, but there had been no smells to haunt me in the little apartment I'd been staying in.
 Now I was faced with dozens of equally mesmerizing scents, coming at me from all directions.
 I watched damn near everyone around me nonchalantly scarf down everything from pizzas to sandwiches, bagels, salads, donuts, burritos, fruits...
 It would be 10 hours before I'd reach my destination, and I wasn't travelling via an airline that served free meals.

 I felt tears welling up.
 My head and belly truly ached.
 It seemed I was seconds away from bursting into hysterical crying.
 As thoughts such as "why me, God" tried to creep in, it hit me: